vishaljoshi789/GIT404/README.md

 # git404 — A Lightweight Git Implementation in Rust 🚀

 `git404` is a custom-built version control system inspired by Git, written entirely in Rust.
-It aims to provide a deeper understanding of how Git works under the hood by replicating core functionalities like initializing repositories, committing changes, and managing objects.
+It aims to provide a deeper understanding of how Git works under the hood by replicating core functionalities like initializing repositories, committing changes, and managing objects — without relying on Git’s plumbing commands.

 > ⚙️ Built with performance, learning, and extensibility in mind.